vikramriyer/Drive_A_Car_Using_Advanced_Computer_Vision/README.md

 - Warp the detected lane boundaries back onto the original image.
 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Let's look at each of the points mentioned above in detail and how we got to display lane lines on the project vide
+Let's look at each of the points mentioned above in detail and how we got to display lane lines on the project video.

+## Camera Calibration

+We begin by calibrating the camera.
+The cameras that we use tend to generate some sort of distortions to the original images depending on a lot of factors thus deforming the shapes.
+However, the deformity caused can be eliminated by performing some operations with the help of constants which are a matrix and some coefficients.

+It turns out that the deformities are constant and hence the above method works well.

+## Color Spaces and Gradients

+## Undistortion

+## Perspective Transform

+## Drawing Lane Lines